acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 defense: Evidence or arguments presented on behalf of a person accused of an offense.

-deliberations: A secret meeting at which the jury considers the evidence presented at trial to decide if a person is guilty of charged offenses.
+deliberations: A secret meeting where a jury considers the evidence presented at trial to decide if a person is guilty of an offense.

 direct examination: Questioning of a witness by the lawyer who called that witness.